Skip to main content

 Academic

-Dr. Linke Guo received the BE degree in electronic information science and technology from the Beijing University of Posts and Telecommunications in 2008.
-He received the MS and PhD degrees in electrical and computer engineering from the University of Florida in 2011 and 2014, respectively.
-From August 2014 to August 2019, he was an assistant professor at the Department of Electrical and Computer Engineering, Binghamton University, State University of New York.
-Starting from August 2019, he has been an assistant professor with Department of Electrical and Computer Engineering, Clemson University.
+Linke Guo received the BE degree in electronic information science and technology from the Beijing University of Posts and Telecommunications in 2008.
+He received the M.S. and Ph.D. degrees in electrical and computer engineering from the University of Florida in 2011 and 2014, respectively.
+From August 2014 to August 2019, he served as an assistant professor in the Department of Electrical and Computer Engineering at Binghamton University, State University of New York.
+Starting in August 2019, he has been an assistant professor in the Department of Electrical and Computer Engineering at Clemson University.

 Professional

-Dr. Guo is currently serving as the editor of IEEE Transactions on Vehicular Technology.
+Guo is currently serving as the editor of IEEE Transactions on Vehicular Technology.
 He also serves as the poster/demo co-chair of IEEE INFOCOM 2020.
-He was the publication chair of IEEE Conference on Communications and Network Security (CNS) 2016 and 2017.
-He was the symposium co-chair of Network Algorithms and Performance Evaluation Symposium, ICNC 2016.
-He has served as the Technical Program Committee (TPC) members for several conferences including IEEE INFOCOM, ICC, GLOBECOM, and WCNC.
-He is the co-recipient of Best Paper Award of Globecom 2015, Symposium on Communication and Information System Security.
+He served as the publication chair of the IEEE Conference on Communications and Network Security (CNS) in 2016 and 2017.
+He served as the symposium co-chair of the Network Algorithms and Performance Evaluation Symposium at ICNC 2016.
+He has served as a member of the Technical Program Committee (TPC) for several conferences, including IEEE INFOCOM, ICC, GLOBECOM, and WCNC.
+He is the co-recipient of the Best Paper Award of Globecom 2015, Symposium on Communication and Information System Security.
 He is a member of the IEEE and ACM.

 Research

-Dr. Guo’s current research interests include security and privacy in wireless network, mobile crowdsensing, IoT, eHealth/wireless healthcare, and machine learning algorithms.
-Dr. Guo is also strongly interested in security mechanism design for cloud-based system and usable biometrics, as well as building future wireless systems.
-Dr. Guo’s research is supported by National Science Foundation.
+Guo’s current research interests include security and privacy in wireless networks, mobile crowdsensing, IoT, eHealth/wireless healthcare, and machine learning algorithms.
+Dr. Guo is also strongly interested in the design of security mechanisms for cloud-based systems and usable biometrics, as well as building future wireless systems.
+Dr. Guo’s research is supported by the National Science Foundation.